cianedanan/reading-notes/class7.md

 ## Control Flow

-* The order in which the computer executes statesments
+* The order in which the computer executes statements
-* Code runs from the first line to the last line unless interupted by conditionals or loops
+* Code runs from the first line to the last line unless interrupted by conditionals or loops

 ### If Statment Syntax
 ![if else statement](images/Syntax.png)